 "Nothing happens until the pain of remaining the same

-I had my first experience of Counselling over 13 years ago when I was going through a particularly difficult time in my life.
+I had my first experience of Counselling over 16 years ago when I was going through a particularly difficult time in my life which was later diagnosed as pre/post-natal depression, severely imparing my mental health.
 I felt completely overwhelmed by feelings of fear and was incredibly lost.
 I was referred to see a Counsellor by my G.P. and for one of the first times in my life I began to feel understood by another person, helping me to begin to understand myself.

 This period of distress formed the beginning of my interest in Counselling where I decided to find out more and enrolled on an Introduction to Counselling course - from then on I was hooked!
 What I love the most about being a Counsellor is experiencing such a wide variety of relationships, all of which are completely unique like the people themselves.
-Every person whom I have had the pleasure to work alongside has enriched my life in some way and offered me additional understanding about myself.
+Every person whom I have had the pleasure of working alongside has enriched my life in some way and offered me additional understanding about myself.

 I understand that counselling is often a huge step for people and is acknowledgement that someone is asking for help.
-I work in a caring and non-judgmental way and believe that everyone is capable of change and growth if there is a desire to do so.
+I work in a caring and non-judgmental way and believe that EVERYONE is capable of change and growth if there is a desire to do so.